Sean Kulyk Registered Kinesiologist KFRP

 approach to case analysis / testing and treatment regime.
 By doing this we are not just

-dealing with the symptoms (i.e. the effects), but are also treating the underlying causal / contributory factors.
+dealing with the symptoms (i.e. the effects), but are also supporting the underlying causal / contributory factors.

 In other words we are dealing with the various layers of interdependent causality which have contributed producing the ‘symptoms’.
 So good complementary medicine is :